NYA2107/github-search/README.md

 # Github User and Repository Searcher

-A brief description of what this project does and who it's for
+Github user and repository search, as an assignment for Front End Developer recruitment

 ## Features